Azure-Samples/communication-services-authentication-hero-csharp/docs/deploy/set-up-app-registrations.md

 ## Client App Registration

-**Note** - This client app registration will be used to manually generate the AAD Token required to call AAD protected Web Api as there is no client application in the sample.
+**Note** - This client app registration will be used to manually generate the Azure Active Directory Token required to call Azure Active Directory protected Web Api as there is no client application in the sample.

 Follow instructions on how to register your client application with Azure Active Directory [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).